 When Selecting Caregivers In San Diego County This Is What You Should Look For

-- Professional – We only hire caregivers with significant prior experience and excellent references.
+- Professional – We only hire caregivers who are competent and we check their references.

 - Trustworthy – We do extremely thorough criminal background checks using the “LiveScan” system with fingerprint checks through the California Department of Justice.